djsaikrishna/hls.js/api-extractor/report/hls.js.api.md

     samples: UserdataSample[];
 }

+// Warning: (ae-forgotten-export) The symbol "HdcpLevels" needs to be exported by the entry point hls.d.ts
 // Warning: (ae-missing-release-tag) "HdcpLevel" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export type HdcpLevel = (typeof HdcpLevels)[number];

-// Warning: (ae-missing-release-tag) "HdcpLevels" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export const HdcpLevels: readonly ["NONE", "TYPE-0", "TYPE-1", null];

 // @public
 class Hls implements HlsEventEmitter {